microsoft/onefuzz/docs/declarative-templates.md

 )
 ```

-## Hardcoded verses Runtime-specified container names
+## Hardcoded vs Runtime-specified container names

-To support differentiating _always use "afl-linux" for tools_ verses
+To support differentiating _always use "afl-linux" for tools_ vs _ask
-_ask what container to use for setup_, if the container name is blank in the
+what container to use for setup_, if the container name is blank in the
 template, it will be provided as part of the `JobTemplateConfig` and in the
 resulting `JobTemplateRequest`.